Communication and Your 2- to 3-Year-Old

 - unclear speech

 Stuttering and articulation problems are common at certain ages and most kids will outgrow them.
-Other problems may require further evaluation.
-Your doctor will help determine whether your child would benefit from speech and language evaluation and treatment.
+Other problems may need further evaluation.
+Your doctor will discuss whether your child would benefit from speech and language evaluation and treatment.
 A child who also appears to be delayed in other areas of development may be referred to a developmental pediatrician or psychologist.

 If you have any questions or concerns about your child’s development, talk with your doctor.